 11. College for Creative Studies, Detroit, Michigan

-Formerly named “The Art School of the Detroit Society of Arts and Crafts,” the College for Creative Studies started with just 280 students.
-Today, the school is home to more than 1,400 students enrolled in more than a dozen graduate and undergraduate programs in design and transportation design.
+Formerly named “The Detroit Society of Arts and Crafts,” the College for Creative Studies opened with just 280 students.
+Today, the school is home to more than 1,400 students enrolled in more than a dozen programs in areas ranging from Advertising to Transportation Design.
 Program offerings for aspiring animators include a BFA in Entertainment Arts with a Concentration in Animation and BFA Degrees in Design and Illustration.
 The school also offers Minors in Animation & Digital Media, Illustration, Fine Arts, and Visual Culture.

 12. Webster University, St. Louis, Missouri